mhaugrud/msumcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

    - On line 8, type ``newimg = image.EmptyImage(img.getWidth(), img.getHeight())``.

    - On lines 20 and 22, change ``img`` to ``newimg``.

+   - When you run the program, the original image will be displayed on line 26.

 Here we create a second image object: an empty image that will be "filled in" as we process the original pixel by pixel.
 Note that the width and height of the empty image is set to be the same as the width and height of the original image.